 Cliffs of Moher with Kids

 There is an element of danger when visiting the Cliffs of Moher.
 The trails follow the edge of the cliff.
 As long as you stay on the trail, there are no safety concerns.
-But in some sections, the trail is within feet of the edge of the cliff, making this a dangerous place for young kids that may wander off of the trail.
+But in some sections, the trail is within a few feet of the edge of the cliff, making this a dangerous place for young kids that may wander off of the trail.
 For this reason, the Cliffs of Moher Visitor Center recommends that only children over the age of 12 walk the Cliff Trail.

 During our visit, Tyler was 13 and Kara was 11.
 They have lots of experience hiking and are well aware of the dangers of approaching the edge of the cliffs.
 For kids with hiking experience, 10 years old is a reasonable age to hike the Cliff Trail.